 - Group options also deserve special mention.
 Usually made available through an employer, this type provides coverage for little to no out-of-pocket expense to the worker.
 Instead, companies usually offer it as a standard benefit, covering all employees.
 Check with your HR department; there’s usually no out-of-pocket expense for group policies.

 What can Life Insurance do for me?

-Life insurance can provide financial security for you and your family in several different ways:
+The proper products can provide financial security for you and your family in several different ways:

 2. Pay off the mortgage: The proceeds can take care of the monthly housing payment in your absence.

 3. Supplement your retirement: The cash value benefit of whole life can serve as a cushion for volatile markets.